Preference-based Centrality and Ranking in General Metric Spaces: Theoretical Properties

-The existence and uniqueness result above ensures that the calibrated score $\theta^\star$ is well-defined.
-We now show that this score is intrinsically linked to the preference-based centrality functional $r(\cdot)$ introduced in Section~\ref{sec:intro}.
-Importantly, this link holds without assuming correct specification of the BTL working model.
+Having established that $\theta^\star$ is uniquely defined, we next show that it provides an order-preserving reparameterization of the preference centrality $r_F(\cdot)$ introduced in Section~\ref{sec:intro}.
+This link is intrinsic to the projection construction and does not rely on correctness of the BTL working model.